mesh0000/poolui/readme.md

 ### Run it

 Home page html can be set in welcome.html
-Set pool params in app/globals.js
+Set pool params in app/globals.js.default and copy to app/globals.js

 Requires NodeJS